simonebaracchi/rpgbot/README.md

 Adds an item to your character sheet or inventory.
 If the item does not exist, it is created.
 "Change" can be a text string, a number, or a relative change (i.e. if "value" has a plus or minus sign, like "+1" or "-1", the item value is changed by the specified amount).

+  - /addlist `<container>` `<item description>`

+Similar to /add, but helpful when you care more about the item description, rather than its name (for example, Fate aspects are just a numbered list of effects, with no associated name).

   - /update `<container>` `<item>` `<value>`

 Similar to /add, but does not create an object if it does not already exist.

   - /del `<container>` `<item>`

-Delete an item (or a character sheet entry).
+Delete an item (or another a character sheet entry).